-- 7.2.1 The first inning that starts after 1 hour and 45 minutes of the first pitch is the open inning.
+7.2.1 The first full inning that starts after 1 hour and 30 minutes of the first pitch of the game is the open inning.
+If the game is within an inning when the 1 hour and 30 minute time is arrived at then that inning must be finished then the next inning is the open inning.
 The home team will be responsible for keeping time and informing the umpire of the time.
-Coaches have 2 minutes from the end of the inning to the first pitch of the next inning to get their players on the field. - 7.2.2 The infield fly rule does not apply in U11 - 7.2.3 All batters will start with a count of one ball and one strike when they step into the batter's box. - 7.2.4 A player cannot steal if the pitcher has the ball in the vicinity of the pitching rubber. - 7.2.5 A player can only make an attempt to steal 2nd and 3rd once the ball reaches the batter.
+Coaches have two minutes from the end of the inning to the first pitch of the next inning to get their players on the field.

-- 7.2.6 A runner on 3rd cannot score on a passed ball or wild pitch.
+- 7.2.2 The infield fly rule does not apply in U11 - 7.2.3 All batters will start with a count of one ball and one strike when they step into the batter's box. - 7.2.4 A player cannot steal if the pitcher has the ball in the vicinity of the pitching rubber. - 7.2.5 A player can only make an attempt to steal 2nd and 3rd once the ball reaches the batter. - 7.2.6 A runner on 3rd cannot score on a passed ball or wild pitch.
 A runner may not score on an errant throw from the catcher to the pitcher. - 7.2.7 If a player is stealing 3rd and the catcher throws it wide to the 3rd baseman, the runner is NOT allowed to go home. - 7.2.8 If a player on a hit is running to 3rd and there is an overthrow to 3rd, the runner can go home.
 This is not a steal; it is a continuation of a play. - 7.2.9 If a player is stopped on 3rd, the only way they can get home is by a hit ball or if the batter is hit by a pitch or base on balls when the bases are loaded.
 If a player rounds 3rd base, then comes to a stop, he is considered stopped at third.
 A player cannot round 3rd then stop to wait to see where the play will be.
 Once a player stops, they must go back to 3rd. - 7.2.10 A runner may not advance from home to second on a base on balls. - 7.2.11 A team can play with a minimum of 8 players.
 If a team shows up with not enough players to play the game, they will be allowed to start with 7 players.
 After a complete inning has been played, if the 8th player has not shown up, the game will be deemed a forfeit and play will continue for fun.
 (Exhibition game) - 7.2.12 Catchers If the catcher is on base when two outs have been recorded, he/she can be removed as a base runner and replaced by the player who was the last out.
 This will allow the catcher to suit up. - 7.2.13 U11 has 6 innings - 7.2.14 U11 will have a pitch count limit of 35/game and 50/week.
 Rest requirements follow BNS guidelines.
 These pitch counts are in place for Regular Season play ONLY.
 Play off and Tournaments will follow BNS Pitch Counts.